-How to Go From Civitavecchia Port to Train Station
+How to Get from Civitavecchia Cruise Port to the Train Station

 Last Updated:

-🏆 Heading to FCO airport?
-There’s a Civitavecchia Shuttle Transfer to Rome Fiumicino Airport.
-They will manage all your luggage securely and take you directly to the airport without stopping, two advantages to taking the train.
+🏆 Heading to FCO?
+Book this Shuttle Transfer to Rome Fiumicino Airport.
+They will take you directly to the airport—nonstop—and manage all your luggage securely.
 Plus, the air-conditioned buses have reclining seats.

 Here’s a quick overview of the seaport and train station in Civitavecchia.